'Rewired' Generations Small But Savvy

 Larry Rosen, a professor of psychology at California State University, says that today generations may change every few years because new technology creates substantially different experiences every few years.

-Professor LARRY ROSEN (California State University): Thank you for having me on.
+LARRY ROSEN: Thank you for having me on.

 SIMON: And what difference does this make though?
 Or what differences does it make?
 Because you lay out a quite a few.